Above, Mark Chaillet Squats - Photo from Purposeful Primitive / Marty Gallagher

 My thoughts / plans are to get our athletes at The Underground Strength Gym on a 3 week cycle of volume squats with the straight bar.

 Where does 5 x 5 come from and who originated this method?

 Watch the video below to gain a greater understanding of why 5 x 5 is so effective.

 5 x 5 with the same weight for all 5 sets, focus on technique, NOT intensity.

 5 x 5 with sets 1 and 2 the same weight.
-Sets 3 and 4 the same weight.
-Set 5 the best, heaviest set of 5 but feeling like you can do 8 reps.
+Add a little weight for sets 3 and 4.
+Sets 3 and 4 remain the same weight.
+Then, Set 5 is the best, heaviest set of 5 reps but feeling like you can do 8 reps.

 5 x 5 increasing weight on sets 2, 3 and 4.
 Set 5 is the same weight as set 4.

 5 x 5

 Day 1, Trying to increase weight each set.
 If unable to add weight each set, then hold weight with technique focus.

 On the final set of 5, if the reps look great and the technique is solid, the athlete can go beyond 5 reps and hit a "technique max", this will mean leaving 1, possibly 2 reps in the tank.